-When pharmaceutical packages sound an alarm or food cartons measure the temperature, printed electronics are involved.
+When drug packages sound an alarm or food cartons measure the temperature, printed electronics are involved.
 LOPEC, the International Exhibition and Conference for the Printed Electronics Industry in Munich, will provide information about next generation packaging from March 19 to 21, 2019.

 Who says it is merely a cardboard box?
 Printed circuits, displays and the like let packages become truly multi-talented.
 “Since printed electronics are thin, lightweight, flexible and yet robust, they can be integrated very well into packaging, either during production or as an affixed e-label,” explains Dr. Klaus Hecker, Managing Director of the OE-A (Organic and Printed Electronics Association), a working group within the VDMA, the co-organizer of LOPEC.